Summit elevation

 The Aspen Highlands Lift Ticket gives you access to all four mountains at Aspen Snowmass.
 The lift ticket availability can potentially be limited during busy periods to maintain a good ski experience.

 Aspen Highlands offers several season pass options to cater to different preferences.
-These season passes provides access to all four mountains of Aspen Snowmass and are available for purchase pre-ski season.
+These season passes provide access to all four mountains of Aspen Snowmass and are available for purchase pre-ski season.

 You can access Aspen Highlands on 2 types of Ikon Passes.
 Ikon Passes are available for purchase pre-ski season until around the end of November.
 Lift reservation is required and can be made using your Ikon account after your pass has been issued.
 The differences between the passes are highlighted below.